open-telemetry/opentelemetry-operator/docs/api.md

-OpAMPBridgeStatus defines the observed state of OpAMPBridge
+OpAMPBridgeStatus defines the observed state of OpAMPBridge.

 <table>
     <thead>